Hancock Park, Los Angeles: Historic Preservation Overlay Zone

-The Hancock Park HPOZ was adopted by City Council in 2008.
+The Hancock Park HPOZ was adopted by the City Council in 2008.
 The area is "generally bounded by Melrose Avenue on the north, Highland Avenue on the west, Rossmore Avenue on the east, and the rear property lines of the commercial properties along Wilshire Boulevard on the south".
 HPOZ signage is posted in the neighborhood.

 It is largely within the Wilshire Community Plan area, though a small portion in the northwest (north of Rosewood Avenue and west of June Street) is in the Hollywood Community Plan area.